 We also expanded the Market into Raleigh and began hosting it weekly.
 Today, with the help and support of the community, we have facilitated wholesale opportunities for farmers in our network, created a fund to support new projects and the purchase of needed equipment for farmers in our Trade Union, increased the awareness of the importance of Black farmers in our area, enhanced the business growth and development for all vendors at the market, and have provided healthy food access in food deserts.
 Our future goal is to continue to expand self-sustaining Black marketplaces that help solve Black social and economic issues.

-This season, the farm to table dinners will happen in May and September.
 Please follow us on Instagram and sign up for our newsletter to receive updates and announcements.